giuliadottisani/giuliadottisani.github.io/index.md

 **very short bio**

 I am an Assistant Professor in the Department of Social and Political Sciences at the University of Milano.
 I have a PhD in Sociology and Social Research and my main research interests are sociology of the family, female employment and social stratification.
 I also work on public opinion and political participation in comparative perspective.
 I mostly work with large individual and household surveys, both longitudinal and cross-sectional (e.g. EU-SILC, ESS, ISTAT Household Survey) and I teach quantitative methods at various levels.
-Below you can find a list of my publications and here a link to my [CV](DottiSaniCV.pdf).
+Below you can find a list of my publications and here a link to my [CV](DottiSani_CV.pdf).

 **articles in journals**

+Giulia M. Dotti Sani and Matteo Luppi (accepted for publication).
+Absence from work after the birth of the first child and mothers’ retirement incomes: A comparative analysis of ten European countries. _Work, Employment and Society_.

+Cristiano Vezzoni, Riccardo Ladini, Francesco Molteni, Giulia M. Dotti Sani et al (accepted for publication).
+Investigating the social, economic and political consequences of the COVID-19 pandemic: A rolling cross-section approach. _Survey Research Methods_, 14(2).

+Giulia M. Dotti Sani. (forthcoming).
+Is it "good" to have a stay at home mom?
+Parental Childcare Time and Work–Family Arrangements in Italy, 1988–2014. _Social Politics_.

 Giulia M. Dotti Sani and Mario Quaranta (2020).
 Let them be, not adopt: General attitudes towards gays and lesbians and specific attitudes towards adoption by same-sex souples in 22 European countries. _Social Indicators Research_.
 [DOI 10.1007/s11205-020-02291-1](https://link.springer.com/article/10.1007/s11205-020-02291-1){:target="_blank"}.
 See our [**video abstract here**]({% link Video/adoption-video.md %}){:target="_blank"}.